Aline Kominsky-Crumb

 Aline Kominsky-Crumb (née Goldsmith; August 1, 1948 – November 29, 2022) was an American underground comics artist.
 Kominsky-Crumb's work, which is almost exclusively autobiographical, is known for its unvarnished, confessional nature.
-In 2016, Comics Alliance listed Kominsky-Crumb as one of twelve women cartoonists deserving of lifetime achievement recognition.
+In 2016, ComicsAlliance listed Kominsky-Crumb as one of twelve women cartoonists deserving of lifetime achievement recognition.
 She was married to cartoonist Robert Crumb, with whom she frequently collaborated.
 Their daughter, Sophie Crumb, is also a cartoonist.

 Biography

 Early life and education

 Aline Goldsmith was born to a Jewish family in the Five Towns area of Long Island, New York.
 Her father was a largely unsuccessful businessman and organized crime associate.
 As a teenager, she turned to drugs and the counterculture, and was a hanger-on to New York countercultural musicians such as The Fugs.
 Relocating to East Village during her college years, she began studying art at The Cooper Union.

 In 1968, Aline married Carl Kominsky, with whom she relocated to Tucson, Arizona.
-Their marriage did not last long.
-However, she retained the surname Kominsky after their split.
+Their marriage did not last long; nonetheless, she retained the surname Kominsky after their split.
 During this time, she attended University of Arizona, graduating with a BFA in 1971.